 In addition, the venture commune democratically allocates funds to new worker-owned start-ups.
 The idea here is that the institutions of the venture commune will compete with the institutions of venture capitalism, and eventually crowd-out the latter.

 I gave a half-hour talk on Dymtri’s ideas in Oxford, UK, which provides more details.
-You can listen to the audio here:
+You can listen to the audio here (for those who’d prefer to read an article click here):

 In that talk I refer to the input/output relations of the venture commune with the surrounding capitalist sector.
 This diagram summarises the main monetary flows: